pepkit/hello_looper/README.md

 # Hello World! example for looper

 This repository gives you a basic example looper project.
+Requires looper version >= 0.6.0.

 ### Run the example: